datacrunch-com/datacrunch-arena-generic/README.md

 ## Docker

-This project include a Dockerfile ready to be build.
+This project includes a Dockerfile ready to be build.

 (require that you have [docker](https://www.docker.com/) installed on your computer (or server))